2017 ACT Book of the Year Award

-Congratulations to Tom Griffiths, whose novel The Art of Time Travel was announced as the winner of the 2017 ACT Book of the Year Award at the ACT Writers Centre awards night on 7 December 2017.
+The winning and short-listed nominations to the 2017 ACT Book of the Year Award were announced by Gordon Ramsay, Minister for the Arts and Community Events, at the ACT Writers Centre awards night on 7 December 2017.

 Congratulations to the following authors.

 The Art of Time Travel by Tom Griffiths - Winner, 2017 ACT Book of the Year ($10,000)

 Panel comments: This celebration of history and historians moves easily from the broad perspective - what history is and what it does - to a detailed account of the work of fourteen authors.
 Griffiths shows how history can be based on landscape, on streets and houses, on retrieved objects as well as from written sources.
 This is a work of scholarship and research that is accessible to general readers who will find authors that they want to read, or re-read, as well as ideas about how we live in relation to the past.
 That Griffiths is able to draw on his intimacy with many of his chosen authors adds to the relaxed and conversational quality of his writing.